Bolliger & Mabillard: Track

-A notable feature of Bolliger & Mabillard roller coasters is the box-section track.
-The running rails are connected to a box-section spine, instead of the circular spine used by other manufacturers.
-When a train travels around a box-section track, it creates a one-of-a-kind whooshing sound, which is sometimes nicknamed the “B&M roar” by roller coaster enthusiasts.
-However, on some Bolliger & Mabillard roller coasters, such as Talon at Dorney Park & Wildwater Kingdom and GateKeeper at Cedar Point, the track is filled with a proprietary sound dampening material to reduce this noise.

-Also, depending on the model of the roller coaster, the track size can vary.
-Models such as the Flying, Wing and Dive Coaster have heavier trains which require a larger track size while models with lighter trains, such as the Stand-Up and Hyper Coaster, do not and use a smaller sized track.
+Bolliger & Mabillard roller coasters use track where the running rails are connected to a square box spine constructed from flat triangles.
+The spine of some of Bolliger & Mabillard's roller coasters, such as GateKeeper at Cedar Point, is filled with a sound dampening material to reduce noise.
+The size of the track varies depending on the ride's trains, Models such as the Flying, Wing and Dive Coaster have heavier trains which require a larger track size, while models with lighter trains, such as the Stand-Up and Hyper Coaster, do not and use a smaller sized track.

 Brakes

 As of 2016, Bolliger & Mabillard uses three types of braking systems: friction, magnetic, and water.

 Friction brakes

 When B&M was first founded, the linear magnetic eddy brake had yet to be developed, so it used friction brakes as its main braking system.
 On the train, pads are fitted on the vehicle chassis between the wheel assemblies.
 On the brakes, similar pads are connected to steel supports.
 When the pads on the train come into contact with the brakes, friction is created which slows the train.
 Beginning with Kumba in 1993, friction brakes have also been used as trim brakes that regulate the speed of the train while it is still navigating the course.